w3c/wai-evaluation-tools-list/content/index.md

   # previous: /teach-advocate/list-of-evaluation-tools/@@
   # next: /teach-advocate/list-of-evaluation-tools/@@
 ref: /teach-advocate/list-of-evaluation-tools/   # Translators, do not change this
-changelog: /teach-advocate/list-of-evaluation-tools//changelog/  # NEW: set up a changelog so it's ready for later
+changelog: /@@/changelog/  # NEW: set up a changelog so it's ready for later
-acknowledgements: /teach-advocate/list-of-evaluation-tools/acknowledgements/  # NEW: delete if don't have a separate acknowledgements page.
+acknowledgements: /@@/acknowledgements/  # delete this line if don't have a separate acknowledgements page.
 And delete it in the footer below.
 description:  # NEW: add a 150ish-character-description for social media   # translate the description
 # image: /content-images/list-of-evaluation-tools/social.png  # NEW: image for social media (leave commented out if we don't have a specific one for this reource)
 # In the footer below: